awsdocs/amazon-mq-developer-guide/doc_source/recover-xa-transactions.md

 One cause of these unresolved transactions is an issue with Apache ActiveMQ\.
 This may cause unresolved prepared transactions when Amazon MQ restarts\.
 For more information, see the related Apache [ ActiveMQ defect](https://issues.apache.org/jira/browse/AMQ-7067)\.

 To monitor your unresolved prepared XA transactions, you can use the `JournalFilesForFastRecovery` metric in Amazon CloudWatch Logs\.
 If this number is increasing, or is consistently higher than `1`, you should recover your unresolved transactions with code similar to the following example\.
-For more information, see [Limits in Amazon MQ](amazon-mq-limits.md)\.
+For more information, see [Quotas in Amazon MQ](amazon-mq-limits.md)\.

 The following example code walks through prepared XA transactions and closes them with a `rollback()`\.